-- Dolmens - There are three ancient burial mounds accessible from the town.
+- Dolmens - There are three ancient burial mounds accessible from the town of Antequera.
 We took a walk out to see them after lunch.
 There is minimal tourism infrastructure supporting the dolmens.
 It’s worth going if you need to get a little exercise after all the mantecados and migas but it you’re short on time, you can safely skip them.

-- Scenic Vistas: Explore the amazing views but be careful that your jaw doesn’t drop too much from the amazingness of it all.
+- Scenic Vistas: Explore the amazing views in Ronda but be careful that your jaw doesn’t drop too much from the amazingness of it all.

 - 3-Bridges: Walk down one side of the gorge and up the other while viewing the progressively older bridges.

-- The Water Mine at La Casa del Rey Moro: Take a diversion, explore the gardens, and climb down the slippery steps to the base of the gorge.
+- The Water Mine at La Casa del Rey Moro: Take a diversion, explore the gardens, and climb down the slippery steps to the base of the gorge in Ronda.

-- View the ‘New’ Bridge from Below: Before heading back to the bus station, follow the trail downward and admire the impressive soaring new bridge from underneath.
+- View the ‘New’ Bridge from Below: Before heading back to the bus station in Ronda, follow the trail downward and admire the impressive soaring new bridge from underneath.

 - Stroll the Streets after Dark: Tip your hat to fellow revelers before making your way to dinner.

-- Rendezvous for your Dinner Reservation: We booked in for the evening at Vino Mio.
+- Rendezvous for your Dinner Reservation: We booked in for Málaga New Year's Eve festivities at Vino Mio.

-- Be Part of the Tradition: Make sure that you partake of the Spanish custom of downing 12 grapes to ring in the new year (one with each ding of the bell) to ensure that your year gets off to an auspicious start.
+- Be Part of the Tradition: Make sure that you partake of the Spanish custom of eating 12 grapes to celebrate the new year (one with each ding of the bell) to ensure that your year gets off to an auspicious start.
 Oh, and don’t forget your silly party favors.

-- Strut Your Stuff: The modern promenade along the sea is the perfect activity for a sunny New Year’s Day.
+- Strut Your Stuff: The modern promenade along the sea in Málaga is the perfect activity for a sunny New Year’s Day.

 - Stroll on the Beach: Further on, take a walk along Malagueta beach before heading slightly inland to catch the bus.

-- Get Your GAMBONES!: Restaurante El Tintero is a ‘must do’ in Málaga.
-It’s a bit out of the way to get there (about 30 minutes by public bus) but it’s worth it for the unique experience.
-You take a seat and the waiters come around offering various dishes in their best tenor or baritone voice - many were quite operatic.
+- Get Your GAMBONES!: Restaurante El Tintero is a ‘must do’ in Málaga and is open on New Year's Day.
+El Tintero a bit out of the way.
+It takes about 30 minutes to get there by public bus but it’s worth it for the unique experience.
+You take a seat at El Tintero and the waiters come around offering various dishes in their best tenor or baritone voice - many were quite operatic.
 My favorite was this guy who constantly seemed to be offering gambones (giant shrimp)!
-When you see something you like, flag them down and they add it to your bill.
+When you see something you like, flag down the waiter and they'll add it to your bill.

 Note: All expenses for the trip were incurred by the author.
 None of the elements of the trip were sponsored by any of the attractions, hotels, or restaurants referenced.